yhalapup/demo-blog-app/README.md

 This instruction shows how to run csv file import locally in production environment.
 (Copyying master.key from example.master.key is just for convenience to run csv file import locally in production environment.
-For real production environment must change master.key and credentials.yml.enc, regenerate files)
+For real production environment must regenerate files)

 1. To download the project, use `git clone`